Painting made as part of BBC World Service programme on dreaming, broadcast April 2019. Presenter's dream of brother dying due to being hit by a car

 Dream of a haunted house

-Dream of redecorating a dilapidated dowdy house
+Dream of redecorating a dilapidated dowdy house (and, below, the mounted artwork and dream text)

 At the beach, warning mother and sister of a dangerous sea-serpent